-- 10.13.1 Air bags, air seals, anchor strength, crosswise distortion; deflection; flexural capacity; rib spread; sheet metal roof and siding; single stain construction; standing seam; static air pressure; structural performance; test chamber; trapezoidal, ribbed, and corrugated panels; unlatching failure - 10.14 Proper Use of Film and Airbags - 10.14.1 When plastic film is used to seal joints or transmit air pressure to the surface of a roof specimen at any point other than a restrained end condition, it must contact all surfaces of the panel and must not interfere with the movement of adjacent parts.
-In an uplift test, friction of film that bridges the gap at the base of a standing seam, as in Figure 10-3 herein, prevents lateral movement and yields non-conservative results whether it be a flat film sealed at the edges or an air bag. - 10.14.2Longitudinal pleats that fit up into the rib on both sides of a clip, as in Figure 10-4 herein, ensure full contact and eliminate restraint. - 10.14.3 Multiple longitudinal air bags wider than the panel module, as in Figure 10-5 herein, provide the same effect without the need to perforate the air bag with the anchor fastener.
-Where either of these interfere with proper clip engagement, all seals must be limited to the perimeter of the test specimen. - 10.14.4 Multiple crosswise air bags, as in Figure 10-6 herein, do not make full contact and will hamper panel distortion.
+- 9.11.2 If several essentially identical specimens of a component are tested, report the results for all specimens, with each specimen being identified properly, particularly with respect to distinguishing features or differing adjustments.
+A separate drawing for each drawing specimen will not be required if all difference between them are noted on the drawings provided. - 9.12 Precision and Bias - 9.12.1 This is a new procedure, and precision and bias of the test.
+Method is to be determined. - 9.13 Keywords - 9.13.1 Air bags, air seals, anchor strength, crosswise distortion; deflection; flexural capacity; rib spread; sheet metal roof and siding; single stain construction; standing seam; static air pressure; structural performance; test chamber; trapezoidal, ribbed, and corrugated panels; unlatching failure - 9.14 Proper Use of Film and Airbags - 9.14.1 Where plastic film is used to seal joints to allow pressurization of the interior or underside surface of the roof specimen it shall contact all surfaces of the panel and shall not interfere with the air passage to the specimen or the movement of adjacent parts.
+Film shall not bridge or otherwise block the gap at the base of a standing seam, as in Figure T125-9-3.
+Such bridging or blocking prevents lateral movement and proper pressurization of the specimen and yields nonconservative results whether it be a flat film sealed at the edges or an air bag.

+- 9.14.2 Longitudinal pleats that fit up into the rib on both sides of a clip, as in Figure T125-9-4 herein, ensure full contact and eliminate restraint. - 9.14.3 Multiple longitudinal air bags wider than the panel module, as in Figure T125-9-5 herein, provide the same effect without the need to perforate the air bag with the anchor fastener.
+Where either of these interferes with proper clip engagement, all seals must be limited to the perimeter of the test specimen. - 9.14.4 Multiple crosswise air bags, as in Figure T125-9-6 herein, do not make full contact and will hamper panel distortion.
 Plastic film must always lie between the panel and the crosswise support structure to provide continuous longitudinal contact.
 Other methods of sealing that demonstrate equivalent distortion as air pressure are acceptable.